 - Do Not Drink Order Posting Template (English) (PDF)

 Do Not Use orders are issued to protect individuals consuming water from biological, chemical, or radiological contaminants that may cause immediate personal harm or injury due to respiratory, topical, or internal exposure.
 The water should not be used for any purpose.
 This includes drinking, making ice cubes, washing foods, showering, washing hands, brushing teeth, laundry, dish washing or in any other activity involving consumption or use of water.

-- Do Not Use Order Posting Template (PDF)
+- Do Not Use Order Posting Template (English) (PDF)